The biggest double standard in parenthood may start as early as when parents decide whether to work or stay at home.

 This discussion isn’t anything new.
 We moms discuss all this and more: Some women battle with working mom guilt.
 Others have to weigh whether to sacrifice potential career growth in lieu of being more available for our kids.
-And more of us struggle to balance motherhood and careers and having it all (as Taiia My Brown Baby writes).
+And more of us struggle to balance motherhood and careers and having it all.

 But this isn’t a discussion on staying at home versus working, or who exactly is “raising our kids” when we go back to work, or whether or not we could truly balance motherhood and careers, or even whether we’re really missing out on our kids’ childhoods to begin with.

 Instead, I want to discuss the double standard: Why don’t we ask these same questions of dads?

 The decision to go back to work or stay at home often falls on the mother’s shoulders, but in this era where women work just as much as men, we still expect men to continue working while women are the ones to decide whether they need to go back to work or stay at home.

 Maybe a biological, evolutionary explanation is the answer.
 Maybe women are the more nurturing of the gender and therefore would feel more inclined to consider staying at home.
 There’s also the breastfeeding factor, and the hassles of pumping at work that may place more of the responsibility on a mother’s shoulders.
 Maybe it’s as simple as that.